 Erected 1988 by High Noon Lioness Club.
 (Marker Number 164.)

 Other nearby markers.
 At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Arcata and Mad River Rail Road Company (approx. 2.3 miles away); Camp Curtis (approx. 7 miles away); First Methodist Society on Humboldt Bay (approx. 7.1 miles away); Minor Theatre (approx. 7.1 miles away); Jacoby's Storehouse (approx. 7.2 miles away); Sequoia Park Zoo (approx. 12 miles away); Tsurai (approx. 16.6 miles away); Town of Trinidad (approx. 16.6 miles away).
+Arcata and Mad River Rail Road Company (approx. 2.3 miles away); Camp Curtis (approx. 7 miles away); The Gregg-Wood Party and the Union Company (approx. 7.1 miles away); First Methodist Society on Humboldt Bay (approx. 7.1 miles away); Minor Theatre (approx. 7.1 miles away); Jacoby's Storehouse (approx. Sequoia Park Zoo (approx. 12 miles away); Spain Claims Northern California (approx. 16˝ miles away).

 More about this marker.
 California Historical Landmark

 Also see . . .
 California Office of Historic Preservation.
 This site is said to have been used by Indians to commemorate an important peace treaty.
-In memory of the treaty, each tribe, upon passing, was supposed (Submitted on January 27, 2018, by Alvis Hendley of San Francisco, California.)
+In memory of the treaty, each tribe, upon passing, was supposed to have shot an arrow into the bark.
+(Submitted on January 27, 2018, by Alvis Hendley of San Francisco, California.)

 Credits.
 This page was last revised on January 27, 2018.
-This page originally submitted on January 27, 2018, by Alvis Hendley of San Francisco, California.
-This page has been viewed 49 times since then.
+It was originally submitted on January 27, 2018, by Alvis Hendley of San Francisco, California.
+This page has been viewed 167 times since then and 50 times this year.
 Photos: 1, 2, 3, 4. submitted on January 27, 2018, by Alvis Hendley of San Francisco, California. • Andrew Ruppenstein was the editor who published this page.